-Personal space nudes is a collection of nude portraits of women depicted in their environment.
+Personal space nudes is a collection of nude portraits of women depicted at home.
 They are surrounded by treasured possessions and sometimes the detritus of real life.
 Stripping away clothing means the viewer only has the surroundings from which to glean information about the subject.

 The idea behind this series is to produce twenty nude portraits of women that reflect their personality and lifestyle.
 Many of the images are drawn from my archives and been re-edited and grouped into a set that represents different aspects of the subject.
 A new post featuring a different sitter will appear each week.